 Picture this – you just bought some CBD vape cartridges and are driving home when you come to a stop at a random police checkpoint complete with several drug-sniffing dogs.
 These ferocious drug dogs are staring intently and coming your way.
 Among other thoughts rushing through your head is the most pressing one: “Can drug dogs smell carts?!”
 Rest assured, your CBD carts are 100% federally legal, so you’ll be fine…right?

-You might find yourself in a similar real-life situation one day where you and your vape carts are at the receiving end of a drug-sniffing dog’s scrutinizing snout.
+You might find yourself in a similar real-life situation one day when you and your delta 8 cartridges are at the receiving end of a drug-sniffing dog’s scrutinizing snout.
 What do you do then?
 To answer that question, we must understand what drugs dogs are, what they can smell, and if your vape cartridges can get you into trouble with a sniffer dog.

 What Is A Drug Sniffing Dog?